Johnny Appleseed: Legacy

 Johnny Appleseed Elementary School is a public school in Leominster, Massachusetts, his birthplace.
 Mansfield, Ohio, one of Appleseed's stops in his peregrinations, was home to Johnny Appleseed Middle School until it closed in 1989.

 In 1984, Jill and Michael Gallina published a biographical musical, Johnny Appleseed.

 In 2016, John Chapman appeared in Tracy Chevalier's historical fiction novel At the Edge of the Orchard.

 A large terracotta sculpture of Johnny Appleseed, created by Viktor Schreckengost (1906–2008), adorns the front of the Lakewood High School Civic Auditorium in Lakewood, Ohio.
 Although the local board of education deemed Appleseed too "eccentric" a figure to grace the front of the building (renaming the sculpture simply "Early Settler"), students, teachers, and parents alike still call the sculpture by its intended name: "Johnny Appleseed".

-Apple uses John and Jane Appleseed as generic name, in a reference to Johnny.

 Urbana University in Urbana, Ohio, maintains one of two Johnny Appleseed museums in the world, which is open to the public.
 The Johnny Appleseed Educational Center and Museum hosts a number of artifacts, as well as trees that are descended from the same trees originally planted by Johnny Appleseed.
 They also provide a number of services for research, including a national registry of Johnny Appleseed's relatives.
 In 2011, the museum was renovated and updated.
 The educational center and museum was founded on the belief that those who have the opportunity to study the life of Johnny Appleseed will share his appreciation of education, his country, the environment, peace, moral integrity, and leadership.

 Supposedly, the only surviving tree planted by Johnny Appleseed grows on the farm of Richard and Phyllis Algeo of Nova, Ohio.
 Some marketers claim that it is a Rambo; some even make the claim that the Rambo was "Johnny Appleseed's favorite variety", ignoring the fact that he had religious objections to grafting and preferred wild apples to all named varieties.
 It appears that most nurseries are calling the tree the "Johnny Appleseed" variety, rather than a Rambo.
 Unlike the mid-summer Rambo, the Johnny Appleseed variety ripens in September and is a baking-applesauce variety similar to an Albemarle Pippin.
 Nurseries offer the Johnny Appleseed tree as an immature apple tree for planting, with scions from the Algeo stock grafted on them.

 Orchardists do not appear to be marketing the fruit of this tree.

 A variety called the "Johnny Appleseed" is similar to these Albemarle Pippins, good for baking and apple sauce.

 Community owned Sholan Farms—the last working apple orchard in the birthplace of Johnny Appleseed-Leominster, Ma.

 Statue of Johnny Appleseed welcoming travelers to the Johnny Appleseed Visitor and Information Center on Ma Hwy Rt 2 in Lancaster, Mass., near the birthplace of Johnny Appleseed.